2020 Saint Kitts and Nevis general election

 General elections were held in Saint Kitts and Nevis on Friday 5 June 2020.

-The ruling coalition, Team Unity consisting of PAM, CCM and PLP, won a landslide victory with nine out of the eleven directly elected deputies, and netting a combined 54.85% of the vote.
-However, similar to the prior elections in 2015, the individual party that won the most votes (PAM) did not win the most seats.
+The ruling Team Unity coalition consisting of the People's Action Movement, Concerned Citizens' Movement and People's Labour Party won a landslide victory with nine of the eleven directly elected seats with a combined 55% of the vote.
+As had happened in the previous elections in 2015, the Saint Kitts and Nevis Labour Party received the most votes but did not win the most seats.
+The Nevis Reformation Party lost their only seat in Nevis, the first time in the party's history that they had failed to secure representation in the National Assembly in a general election.

 Electoral system

 Eleven of the fifteen seats in the National Assembly are elected, with three other members appointed by the Governor-General at some point after the elections and one seat held by the Attorney-General.
 The eleven elected seats are elected in single-member constituencies using plurality voting.